0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ### Summary and Connections

+#comebacklater

 ## Song XIII: revisited

+This 20-minute masterpiece is what rounds off the struggles for the protagonist.
+It is where the artist blows all the smoke out of the way and reveals to the audience what he has experienced.
+Broken up into seven parts, it represents multiple different parts of the protagonists life as he experiences

 - This is the part of the album where the narrator tears all the curtains back and reveals to the audience on what they have experienced
 - The climax and uncomfy resolution of the album